Course Outline

 Course topics:

-• ACARA curriculum subject areas for Year 4 and Year 5 with a focus on ACARA curriculum Technologies
+• ACARA curriculum learning areas for Year 4 and Year 5 with a focus on ACARA curriculum Technologies

-• Diversity, inclusion and differentiated practices for students with a wide range of capabilities
+• Diversity, inclusion differentiated practices and adjustments for students with a wide range of capabilities

 • Effective use of resources to promote student participation and engagement.

-• Essential Skills of Classroom Mangement and Positive Behaviour for Learning
+• Essential Skills of Classroom Management and Positive Behaviour for Learning for managing challenging student behaviour

-• Planning lesson sequences and activities for Year 4 and Year 5
+• Planning lesson sequences and learning activities for Year 4 and Year 5

 • Professional Knowledge, Professional Practice and Professional Engagement for the 10-day PEx